Skip navigation

 Hyperparathyroidism-jaw tumor syndrome

-More than 45 inherited mutations in the CDC73 gene have been found to cause hyperparathyroidism-jaw tumor syndrome, which is a condition characterized by a type of benign tumor called a fibroma in the jaw and parathyroid tumors that cause hyperparathyroidism.
+Variants in the CDC73 gene have been found to cause hyperparathyroidism-jaw tumor syndrome, which is a condition characterized by parathyroid tumors that cause hyperparathyroidism.
+People with this condition also have an increased risk of other benign tumors in the jaw, kidneys, and uterus.
 Hyperparathyroidism disrupts the normal balance of calcium in the blood, which can lead to kidney stones, osteoporosis, nausea, vomiting, hypertension, weakness, and fatigue in people with hyperparathyroidism-jaw tumor syndrome.

-Most of the CDC73 gene mutations that cause this condition result in a parafibromin protein that is abnormally short and nonfunctional.
+Most of the CDC73 gene variants that cause this condition can cause the cell to produce a version of the parafibromin protein that is abnormally short and does not function properly.
 Without functional parafibromin, cell proliferation is not properly regulated.
-Uncontrolled cell division resulting from the loss of parafibromin function can lead to the formation of tumors in the parathyroid glands, jaw, and other tissues in people with hyperparathyroidism-jaw tumor syndrome.
-Parathyroid tumors, which can be cancerous or noncancerous, interfere with the gland's normal function and lead to primary hyperparathyroidism in people with hyperparathyroidism-jaw tumor syndrome.
+Uncontrolled cell division can lead to the formation of tumors in people with hyperparathyroidism-jaw tumor syndrome.
+Parathyroid tumors, which can be benign or cancerous, interfere with the gland's normal function and lead to hyperparathyroidism in people with hyperparathyroidism-jaw tumor syndrome.

 More About This Health Condition